Inverse design of 3d molecular structures with conditional generative neural networks: Results

 The statistics about the average atom, bond, and ring count of generated molecules depicted in Fig.~\ref{fig:5_gap_low_energy}c reveal further insights about the structural traits and differences of molecules with low HOMO-LUMO gap in the two sets.
 The molecules found with {\cgschnet} contain more double bonds and a larger number of rings, mainly consisting of five or six atoms.
 This indicates a prevalence of aromatic rings and conjugated systems with alternating double and single bonds, which are important motifs in organic semiconductors.
 The same patterns can be found for molecules from biased G\nobreakdash-SchNet, however, there is an increased number of nitrogen and oxygen atoms stemming from less stable motifs such as rings dominated by nitrogen.
 An example of this is the molecule with the highest energy depicted in Fig.~\ref{fig:5_gap_low_energy}a).
 Furthermore, the molecules of biased G\nobreakdash-SchNet tend to contain highly strained small cycles of three or four atoms. {\cgschnet} successfully averts these undesirable motifs when sampling molecules with a low relative atomic energy target.

 We conclude that {\cgschnet} has learned to build stable molecules with low HOMO-LUMO gap even though it has seen less than half of the structures that the biased model was fine-tuned on.
 More importantly, the training data contains only very few ($\sim$200) structures close to the target conditions at the border of the QM9 distribution, i.e. with HOMO-LUMO gap smaller than $4.5$~eV and relative atomic energy smaller than $-0.1$~eV.
 However, our model is able to leverage information even from structures where one of the properties is outside the targeted range.
+Consequently, it is able to sample a significantly higher number of unseen molecules from the target domain than there are structures in the training data that fulfill both targets.
 In this way, multiple properties can be targeted at once in order to efficiently explore chemical compound space.
-Furthermore, the conditional model is not restricted to the space of \textit{low energy / low gap} molecules, but can also sample \textit{low energy / high gap} structures or any other combination of interest.
-Fig.~\ref{fig:1_overview}b demonstrates this for a different application, where {\cgschnet} has been trained on the electronic polarizability as condition.
-Here, the same model is employed to sample molecules for five target values.
-Again, {\cgschnet} is able to generalize to electronic polarizabilities beyond the values present in the training data.